hamzacrichlow/hamzacrichlow/README.md

 ## I'm Hamza

-iOS Developer 🍎 & UI/UX Designer 🖌 working as a Design Mentor at the Apple Developer Academy | Registered Respiratory Therapist 🩺
+iOS Developer 🍎 & UI/UX Designer 🖌 working as a Design Mentor at the Apple Developer Academy | ... and Im also still working as a Registered Respiratory Therapist 🩺 part time.

 Currently finishing the development of my personal project Pulmoro.
 Pulmoro is a clinical decision making iOS application I created.
 It earned me an invitation to Apple’s Worldwide Developers Conference after winning the Swift Student Challenge in 2025.